We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Always check with a doctor before starting any herb or supplement regimen.

-Green tea may have a number of health benefits.
-For example, it may help weight management, skin inflammation, and type 2 diabetes.
-Some research has also linked green tea consumption to improved cardiovascular health.
+Green tea may have several health benefits.
+For example, it may help with weight management, skin inflammation, and type 2 diabetes.
+Some research also links green tea consumption to improved cardiovascular health.

 Green tea has one of the highest concentrations of antioxidants of any tea.
 It is naturally low in calories and contains less caffeine than black tea and coffee.